 Ok, back up a second.
 What are these deductions?
 Well, certain things that you spend money on throughout the year aren't taxed.
 This includes interest on student loans or a mortgage, money you donate, daycare expenses, medical expenses, and much more.

 If you are very organized and also happen to pay a lot toward these specific things, it makes sense to itemize your deductions.
 In other words, you add up all of the money you spent on these things and deduct that from your total salary, in order to determine how much you need to pay in taxes.
 For example, if I make $100,000 but donate $10,000 and pay $5,000 in student loan interest this year, then I'll only owe taxes on $85,000 of income.

 On the other hand, say I didn't keep my donation receipts or didn't get any.
 Or I pay off my student loans.
 In that case, you can simply use a standard deduction, which is a set amount of money you're allowed to deduct from your income.
 The government assumes that some of your money goes toward boring, necessary expenses, and decides to give you a break on the taxes.

-Single and married-filing-separately taxpayers get $12,400 standard deductions in the 2020 year.
+Single and married-filing-separately taxpayers get $12,400 in standard deductions in 2020.
 Similarly, window(ers) and married-filing-jointly taxpayers get a $24,800 standard deduction.
 Head of household gets a higher standard deduction that any other single person, at $18,350.